WellArchitectedLabs/WellArchitectedLab.CloudNative/README.md

 ### CodeCov integration

 The implemented platform integrates with CodeCov: https://about.codecov.io/.
-CodeCov is a free code coverage tool for public github repositories ans has paied enterprise versions.
+CodeCov is a free code coverage tool for public github repositories.
-This mono repo is integrated into CodeCov using the codecov.yml file, placed under repository's root.
+This mono repo integrates with CodeCov using the codecov.yml file, placed under repository's root.
-Two codeCov configurations are added:
+Two codeCov configurations are added in this file:
 - A weather forecast api config: tracks coverage of weather forecast API.
 As an example, we have set the coverage target to 80%.
 - A weather forecast frontend config:  tracks coverage of weather forecast frontend.
 We have set the coverage target to 80%.

 As we add a new microservice into the MonoRepo, a new config should be added in this same file which should be present for correct CodeCov configuration.

 <img width="1581" height="503" alt="image" src="https://github.com/user-attachments/assets/fa55f18f-c9cc-4800-8410-739437ea69ad" />

+CodeCov integrates well with Github and may present a good alternative to SonarCloud/Qube, using its paid enterprise license.

 ---